About

 But I also sometimes look into my LinkedIn and Twitter accounts:

-Meanwhile, in my private life...
+Meanwhile, in my personal life...

 😊 too old to be an emoji heavy user πŸ™ˆ